ksq/learnR/basic-expressions/condition.md

 [1] 0
 ```

-However, this function is not recommend because it only supports single-value vector in all arguments.
+However, this function is not recommended because it only supports single-value vector in all arguments.

 ```r